hippiehunter/dblbook/src/common/variables.md

 5.  **Testing:** Routines that use parameters are easier to test, as you can easily provide different inputs for testing.
 With global variables, you need to carefully set up the global state before each test and clean it up afterwards, which can be error-prone.

 ### Data
+`**This section is a bit mixed up, so I haven't done much with it.
+Looks like maybe some rewritten paragraphs are mixed in with old versions, or something like that.
+I.e., it looks like this section is under construction.`

-In version 9 of DBL, data declarations were introduced, bringing with them significant improvements to the way variables are managed.
-Declaring variables using data close to where they are used not only bolsters code readability and maintainability, but it also discourages the problematic practice of reusing variables for different types or purposes.
+In version 9 of DBL, DATA declarations were introduced, bringing with them significant improvements to the way variables are managed.
+Using DATA to declare variables close to where they are used not only bolsters code readability and maintainability, but it also discourages the problematic practice of reusing variables for different types or purposes.

 The same variable being utilized in multiple roles can obscure its current state and purpose within the code, making it challenging to understand and maintain.
-Using data declarations improves readability by encouraging each variable to be used for a single, well-defined purpose within a specific context.
+Using DATA declarations improves readability by encouraging each variable to be used for a single, well-defined purpose within a specific context.

-By using data declarations to create variables for single, specific purposes within their immediate contexts, we can mitigate these issues.
+By using data declarations to create variables for single, specific purposes within their immediate contexts, we can mitigate these issues`**what issues are we talking about here?
+Is this a rewrite of the above paragraph(s)?`.
 This practice enhances code clarity by localizing variables to their points of use, which in turn minimizes the risk of errors related to mismanaged variable types or states.

 Adopting this approach supports the creation of self-documenting code.
-Each variable declared with data inherently carries a meaningful name that accurately reflects its purpose within that specific part of the code.
-It's also worth noting that data variables are always stored on the stack.
+Each variable declared with DATA inherently carries a meaningful name that accurately reflects its purpose within that specific part of the code.
+It's also worth noting that DATA variables are always stored on the stack.

-the use of type inference can create a double-edged sword when it comes to refactoring.
+The use of type inference can create a double-edged sword when it comes to refactoring.
 On one hand, type inference can simplify refactoring.
 For instance, if you change the type of a function's return value, any variables that infer their type from this function won't need to be manually updated.
-This can speed up refactoring and reduce errors caused by incomplete changes.
+This can speed up refactoring and reduce errors caused by incomplete changes.`**This is probably meant to follow the next paragraph, which introduces type inference.`

-`data` declarations also support type inference using the syntax `data variable_name = some_expression`.
+DATA declarations also support type inference using the syntax `data variable_name = some_expression`.
 The compiler to deduce the type of the variable based on the assigned expression, eliminating the need for explicit type declarations.
 This, in effect, can lead to more compact and, in some scenarios, more readable code.

 While type inference can result in less explicit code, thereby potentially causing confusion particularly in a team setting or when revisiting older code, this concern is largely mitigated by modern Integrated Development Environments (IDEs).
 They can often display the deduced type of the variable, thus reducing the downside of less explicit code.